Skip to content

 Returns author, commit hash, and timestamp for every line.

 Blame at symbol resolution: who last changed a specific function, type, or definition, and when its body last changed structurally.
+The MCP mode is blame_symbol; the CLI subcommand is blame-symbol.

 {